CLICK HERE TO ACCESS THE UIC POLICY MAP

 At Urban Indigenous Collective, our understanding of membership is rooted in kinship, reciprocity, and unity.
 We recognize that Indigenous identity cannot be confined by colonial definitions, borders, or blood quantum.

-Our eligibility reflects a decolonized worldview, one that honors all our relations and the interconnectedness of Indigenous peoples across the hemisphere.
+Our eligibility reflects a decolonized worldview, one that honors all our relations and the interconnectedness of Indigenous peoples across the western hemisphere.

 UIC welcomes Indigenous peoples with ancestral ties to:

-There are no voting privileges or formal governance roles associated with membership — participation is grounded in relationship, learning, and shared responsibility.
+There are no voting privileges or formal governance roles associated with membership — participation is grounded in relationship, learning, reciprocity, and shared responsibility.

 We believe identity is affirmed through relationship to land, to community, and to one another.
-We do not require tribal enrollment cards, blood quantum, or documentation.
-Instead, we honor self-identification and ask members to share their tribal, nation, or community affiliation to strengthen kinship and representation within our collective.
+We do not require tribal enrollment cards, blood quantum, or documentation for participation.
+Instead, we honor self-identification while also recognizing and respecting the sovereign authority of Tribal Nations to define their own citizenship and enrollment processes.
+We welcome both enrolled Tribal citizens and descendants who carry connection to their peoples, lineages, and communities in diverse ways shaped by history, displacement, migration, and survival.

 Indigenous Members have access to: